 Make sure you have your America the Beautiful Pass!
 For only one price, you can visit all the national parks over and over throughout the year.
 I renew mine every year.

 The Longmire Museum was named after James Longmire, who arrived in the mid-1800s and established the Longmire Medical Springs and Hotel.
 The first road to Mount Rainier was built in 1890 when James Longmire cleared out 60 miles of road from Yelm so people could start to visit.

 He was living up there and found natural hot springs one day when his horses got loose, and then had the idea to create a spa for people to visit began.
 For $8 a week, you could come up to have lodging and food taken care of, access to the natural hot springs, and one spa service a day.

 Today, it’s designated as a national historic district, where you’ll also find the National Park Inn and Longmire Wilderness Information Center during your Mt.
 Rainier day trip.
 You can get food and beverages at the Inn when they’re open if you need a snack.

-The museum provides information about the area, it’s history, and the best trails to explore.
+The museum provides information about the area, its history, and the best trails to explore.
 There’s also a gift shop, picnic tables, and restrooms to relax and enjoy the area, and is open from 9 am to 5 pm daily.

 4. Find a Rainbow Cascade at Narada Falls

 Narada Falls is located north of Cougar Rock Campground, alongside the main road.
 You’ll want to check out this popular waterfall during your Mt.
 Rainier day trip from Seattle.